Stevenson A. Williams: Career

 After graduating in 1873, Williams started practicing law in Bel Air, Maryland.
 From 1880 to 1882, he served as school commissioner of Harford County by appointment of the circuit court.
 In 1893, Williams became president of the Harford National Bank of Bel Air.

 Williams was a Republican.
 In 1897, Williams was elected to the Maryland Senate, representing Harford County.
 He served from 1898 to 1901.
 He was nominated by his party for governor in the 1903 Maryland gubernatorial election, losing to Edwin Warfield.
 In 1914, Williams was appointed a member of the Maryland State Board of Bar Examiners and stayed in that role until he resigned in 1921.
 He was also the president of the Maryland State Bar Association.
 He served on the Maryland Council of Defense from 1917 to 1920.
 He also served as the director of the Bel Air Electric Company.

 Personal life

 Williams married Ariel Elizabeth Streett, daughter of John Rush Streett, of Harford County on March 31, 1875.
-They had four children: Elise, Harriet A., Elizabeth R. and Lewis J. Williams.
+They had four children: Elise, Harriet A., Elizabeth Rush and Lewis J. Williams.
+He was an Episcopalian.

 Williams died on February 20, 1932, at his home in Bel Air.
 He was buried in the Churchville Presbyterian Church cemetery.